syncfusion-content/asp.netwebforms-docs/aspnet/OlapGauge/Getting-Started.md

 1. Follow the given order while adding scripts and styles.
-2. Apart from cdn files rest of them can be acquired from the following location.
+2. Apart from the cdn files, the rest of them can be acquired from the following location.
  C:\Users\<UserName>\AppData\Local\Syncfusion\EssentialStudio\<Version>\JavaScript\assets\